 Establishing lightweight project management system

 Many activities within EGI are organised as projects and involve people spanning organisations, cultures and geographical borders.
 In order to ensure efficiency, it is important to organise the processes and roles around project management to reach a minimum standard.
-EGI.eu has improved the maturity of the EGI-Engage project office by adopting best practices and tools from PMBOOK.
+EGI.eu has improved the maturity of the EGI-Engage project office by adopting best practices from The PMBOK® Guide.
 Nevertheless, it is understood that a lightweight project management system to be the base for running projects within the EGI community can be a useful goal to achieve.
 The GÈANT community has developed one together with a training program and we are going to evaluate it to understand the re-use within EGI.

 Improve teamwork over distributed and virtual human networks